tangrams/WeatherNow/README.md

                     color.a = stripes(st,pct*1.4)*.5;
 ```

 Which as you mix some functions from other styles like libraries, defines a glsl function call ```stripes``` and use it as a ```filter```.
-The nice detail about this effect is that vary the lenght of the stripe pattern depending the zoom level so you will see it more clearly while you zoom in.
+The nice detail about this effect is that vary the length of the stripe pattern depending the zoom level so you will see it more clearly while you zoom in.
 This animation transition is very visible between zoom 6 and 9.

 Up to here is a regular map.
 We are doing nothing with to visualize the weather station data.
-Let's start for analizing the layer for the weather ```stations```:
+Let's start for analyzing the layer for the weather ```stations```:

 ```yaml
 layers: